jzernisch/agile/notes.md

 ## The Pull Principle

-- The Pull Principle each step in a value stream works on demand (when the downstream step "pulls").
-This way bottlenecks become transparent and thus can be improved.
+- Pull Principle: each step in a value stream works on demand i.e. when the downstream step "pulls".
+- This way bottlenecks become transparent and thus can be improved.
 - Pulling instead of Pushing work minimizes inventory.

 ## Defined vs Empirical Process Control